Starting My Journey with Tangerine's Inspire Program

 Each 6-month rotation will support Associates in building new skills and exposing them to areas that interest them the most.
 The program offers a formalized mentorship plan, workshops and training & development to help Associates launch their careers as future leaders in technology.

 To provide a glimpse into Inspire, we did a short interview with Associate Valentina Pentcheva.

 Q: Before we get started, tell us a little about yourself.

 A: I'm Valentina, and I'm a part of the first cohort of Tangerine's Inspire program, with my first rotation in Digital Marketing Technology.
-Inspire is a new grad rotational program at Tangerine for science, technology, engineering, and mathematics (STEM) and non-STEM students, allowing us to get a feel for working in different technical or non-technical roles while developing our skills and kickstarting our careers.
+Inspire is a new grad rotational program at Tangerine for science, technology, engineering, and mathematics (STEM), allowing us to get a feel for working in different technical or non-technical roles while developing our skills and kickstarting our careers.

 I recently graduated from the University of Toronto this June, with a Specialist in Physics and Philosophy and a Math minor, and I started my journey at Tangerine shortly after.

 A: Back in Dec 2018, I attended an Ethics and Artificial Intelligence conference held by Scotiabank.
 I was super intrigued by how one of Canada's biggest banks dedicated a day to educate themselves and work towards implementing these lessons at the bank.

 As a philosophy graduate, ethics are very important to me, and as a physics graduate, being a problem solver is where my passion lies.
 A technical role where I can develop and apply my passion and have my values align with the bank sounded perfect, which is why I chose to join Scotiabank.

 Within Scotiabank I discovered Tangerine, a smaller, fast-paced, innovative digital bank.
 Mixing such an upbeat culture with fast paced innovation - which I am able to more directly contribute to at a smaller bank - excited me just that much more!